Umbria

 of Lacio.Nowadays there are still many traces

-of its towns, it is easy to travel in time and feel infinite calm and
+of its towns, it is easy to travel in time and return to a feeling of calm and a slowr pace which modern life does not seem to allow for.

-Todi or Perugia.
-Those who are less sporty will be glad to know that
+Perugia, but less active-types will be pleased to know that

-many of this towns have moving walkways and elevators to make the ascent
+many of these towns actually have moving walkways and elevators to make the ascent

 easier.